stackbit-projects/athon-livery-gatsby-25366/src/pages/index.md

   title: Indie.Live - Livestream Commerce Powered Monetization Platform for Creators
   description: >
-    Leading the unification of audience touch points, Indie is built to power the acceleration of influencer channel
+    Leading the unification of audience touch points, Indie is built to power the consolidation of influencer channels and the instant commerce experience
   extra:
     - name: 'og:type'
       value: website